One Hundred Steps: Plot

-The film opens with Peppino as a small child singing the popular song "Nel blu, dipinto di blu" with his brother in the back seat of a car on the way to a family gathering.
+The film opens with Peppino as a small child singing the popular song "Nel blu, dipinto di blu" (Domenico Modugno) with his brother in the back seat of a car on the way to a family gathering.
 The family is of good standing in the community and they are celebrating this.
 In this scene, the relationship between Peppino and his uncle Cesare Manzella is established.
 His uncle is a Don or Mafia boss in the small town of Cinisi where the story is set.
 In a scene, soon after the happy family gathering, we see Don Cesare killed by a car bomb which was planted by a rival Mafia boss.
 This ends Peppino's time of innocence.
 Even as a small child he is thrust into the realities of life in the Mafia.

 After his uncle's funeral, he goes to a local painter, Stefano Venuti, who is also a very outspoken member of the communist party in Sicily, to paint a picture of Cesare.
 Stefano refuses and does not really give him a reason.
 He did not get along with Cesare when he was alive because of their great difference in political views but he cannot explain this to the sad stubborn little boy.
 Stefano ends up taking Peppino under his wing and puts his stubborn persistent energy to better use by working with the Communist Party in Sicily.
 The story then jumps to when Peppino is a young adult in his early 20s protesting against the government expropriating land that belonged to local farmers to build an airport with his Comrades in the Communist Party.
 They all end up in the local jail where Peppino is bailed out by his father.

 After this incident, Peppino brings Stefano an article he has written for a local propaganda newspaper titled "La Mafia è una montagna di merda" or "The Mafia is a pile of shit" which Stefano deems to be too extreme and very dangerous to publish.
 This is the point where there is a break between Peppino and Stefano.
 Peppino becomes more and more extreme in his hatred for the Mafia and his need to expose all of the corruption that is happening in the town.
 Peppino and his father get into an argument because of this article and this causes a rift between Peppino and his family.